To report an absence, call the Burroughs Main Office at 612-668-3280 and press 1 for the attendance line.

 - Family Emergency Students may be gone up to 3 days a year because of a family emergency.
 If your child will be gone more than 3 days, you must get written approval for additional excused time from the Principal, Assistant Principal, or the Social Worker.

-- Family Activity A student may be gone up to 5 days from school for a pre-approved family activity such as a vacation.
+- Family Activity A student may have an excused absence for up to 5 days from school for a pre-approved family activity such as a vacation.
+Family Activity forms should be submitted for any planned absence that is 3 days or more.
 To get pre-approval from the school, you must do the following:

 - At least 10 days before leaving, request permission from the school for your child to be gone by submitting a 'Family Activity Attendance Form'

 - Before leaving, get your child's homework and agree that your child will finish the homework.

 - Make sure that your child will not be gone for important tests (FAST, MCA).